Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 Discussion Objectives

 I have always loved to research current and emerging technology since I began working in the insurance industry in the mid-1960s.
-I have always been on the business side of the insurance industry (other than 4 or so years focusing on computer security and privacy in the SAFARI department of Aetna Life & Casualty in the early 1970s).
+As I mentioned, I’m from the business side of the insurance industry (other than 4 or so years focusing on computer security and privacy in the SAFARI department of Aetna Life & Casualty in the early 1970s – the irony, right?).

 I intend to discuss (some of) the expanding cyber risk attack space impacting personal and commercial lines insurance commerce.
 My discussion will include current and emerging insurance cyber business commerce models and the associated expanding ecosystem of providers of various cyber advisory services.

-For me, this includes discussion not only of the P&C insurance commerce models but also of the growing importance of:
+For me, this includes discussion not only of the P&C insurance commerce models (e.g. ILS cyber cat bonds, fronting captives) but also the growing importance of:

 1. D&O insurance for corporations who are – or could be – impacted by cyber risks (whether they purchase cyber insurance or not)